 In addition to working on her own files she has also had the opportunity to work alongside senior lawyers on lengthy jury trials and appeals.

 In 2019, Catherine joined Pender Litigation as an associate criminal defence lawyer.
-Her practice is largely based in White Rock and the surrounding area (including Surrey, Delta, Langley, and Abbotsford) as well as the greater Vancouver area.
+Her practice has taken her all over the lower mainland and Fraser Valley (including Surrey, Delta, Langley, and Abbotsford).
 Catherine’s practice also brings her to Kelowna on a regular basis.